Cox & Palmer Pivotal Point Grant, 2018

 Guidelines and Application

-Cox & Palmer and VANL-CARFAC are offering a valuable funding opportunity for visual artists in Newfoundland and Labrador.
+Cox & Palmer has partnered with VANL-CARFAC to offer a funding opportunity for visual artists in Newfoundland and Labrador.
 The Cox & Palmer Pivotal Point Grant is valued at $5000 and is awarded annually.

 Aim of the Grant